Alma College: Where Plaid Works

 Specific additional requirements are as follows:

 - Official high school transcript

-- Official ACT or SAT scores
+- Official ACT or SAT scores (optional as of 2020)

 - Counselor Recommendation Form

 - Official ACT, SAT, TOEFL, or IELTS scores